-Completion of the Merger is subject to customary conditions, including the adoption of the Merger Agreement by HashiCorp's stockholders; the satisfaction of certain domestic and foreign regulatory approvals; the absence of an order or law preventing or materially restraining the consummation of the Merger; and performance by the parties in all material respects of all their obligations under the Merger Agreement.
+Our stockholders approved and adopted the Merger Agreement on July 15, 2024.
+Completion of the Merger is subject to customary conditions, including the satisfaction of certain domestic and foreign regulatory approvals; the absence of an order or law preventing or materially restraining the consummation of the Merger; and performance by the parties in all material respects of all their obligations under the Merger Agreement.

-The Merger Agreement includes customary termination rights for the Company and IBM.
-Upon termination of the Merger Agreement in certain circumstances, we will be required to pay IBM a termination fee of \$264.2 million.
+The Merger Agreement includes customary termination rights for the Company and IBM, including if the Effective Time has not occurred on or before October 24, 2025.
+Upon termination of the Merger Agreement in certain limited circumstances relating to an alternative transaction for us, we will be required to pay IBM a termination fee of \$264.2 million.

-The foregoing summary of the Merger Agreement and the transactions contemplated thereby does not purport to be complete and is subject to, and qualified in its entirety by, the full text of the Merger Agreement, which is filed as Exhibit 2.1 of the Company's Current Report on Form 8-K filed on April 25, 2024.
+The foregoing summary of the Merger Agreement and the transactions contemplated thereby does not purport to be complete and is subject to, and qualified in its entirety by, the full text of the Merger Agreement, which is filed as Exhibit 2.1 of the Company's Current Report on Form 8-K filed on April 25, 2024 and incorporated herein by reference.

-Additionally, we have incurred transaction-related costs of approximately \$12.8 million as of April 30, 2024.
+Additionally, we have incurred transaction-related costs of approximately \$22.1 million as of October 31, 2024.